-A budget is a plan showing a person or group’s expected earnings and expenses (like the income and expenses of everyone in a family) over a particular period.
+A budget is a plan showing a person’s or group’s expected earnings and expenses (like the income and expenses of everyone in a family) over a particular period.

 You can brace yourself for significant events and safeguard against unexpected expenses or spending by keeping track of your finances.

 A budget might be extensive or narrow; by focusing on a few items.
-But whatever shape it takes, you do not need an accounting degree to create a budget.
+But whatever shape it takes, you do not need an accounting degree to create one.
 Writing your budget might be as straightforward as writing it down in a book.
-Although some individuals prefer tools such as spreadsheets, what matters is that you stick to the most convenient budgeting tool for achieving your goals.
+Although some individuals prefer tools such as spreadsheets, what matters is that you stick to the most convenient tool for achieving your goals.

 Another common myth about budgeting is that it prevents you from spending money on things you desire.
 This is not true; if you keep to your budget, you can still spend your money on everything you want.
-A budget demonstrates that you control how and where your money is spent.
+It demonstrates that you control how and where your money is spent.

 Free Weekly Budget Templates